meekm/LoRaSoundkit/README.md

 ```
 ## Libraries

-Libraries and macros are defined in platformio.ini and are installed automatically.
-The library uses are
+Libraries are installed automatically.
+The macros and libs are defined in platformio.ini.
+The following libraries are used in this project:
+- espressif32@3.5.0
-espressif32 3.5.0, mcci-catena/MCCI LoRaWAN LMIC library@ 4.1.1, adafruit/Adafruit GFX Library and adafruit/Adafruit SSD1306
+- mcci-catena/MCCI LoRaWAN LMIC library@ 4.1.1,
+- adafruit/Adafruit GFX Library and adafruit/Adafruit SSD1306

 #### LMIC
 Take care that you change the frequency plan to Europe (if you are in Europe), because it is defaulted to the US.
-It can be changed in the file .pio\libdeps\ttgo-lora32-v21\MCCI LoRaWAN LMIC library\project_config\lmic_project_config.h
+It must be changed in the file .pio\libdeps\ttgo-lora32-v21\MCCI LoRaWAN LMIC library\project_config\lmic_project_config.h
 ```
 #define CFG_eu868 1
 ```
-and the line
+and add the next line at the end of the file
 ```
 #define hal_init LMICHAL_init
 ```